unilincoln/ICT-Policies/Acceptable Use Policy.rst

 Who is covered by this policy?
 ------------------------------

-This policy applies to people, denoted as ‘users’ in this Policy, using the University of Lincoln ICT Resources in section 2.2, including, but not limited to:
+This policy applies to people, denoted as "users" in this Policy, using the University of Lincoln ICT Resources in section 2.2, including, but not limited to:

 * Students enrolled at the University;
 * Permanent staff employed by the University;